-Welcome to “Ask the Art Professor“!
-Essentially an advice column for visual artists, this is your chance to ask me your questions about being an artist, the creative process, career advice, a technical question about a material, etc. Anything from the smallest technical question to the large and philosophical is welcome.
-I’ll do my best to provide a thorough, comprehensive answer to your question.
-Submit your question by emailing me at clara(at)claralieu.com, or by posting here on this blog.
-All questions will be posted anonymously.
+“Ask the Art Professor” is an advice column for visual artists, now featured in the Huffington Post.
+This is your chance to ask a professional artist/educator your questions about being an artist, the creative process, career advice, etc. Submit your question by emailing me at clara(at)claralieu.com, or by commenting here on this blog.
+All questions will be posted anonymously, and you’ll receive notification when your question is online.
 Read an archive of past articles here.

 “How can I learn to shade objects in my drawings?”

 Shading objects in a drawing has everything to do with lighting.
 Light is what shows form.
 First of all, it’s important that the objects that you’re drawing are properly lit to emphasize the form of the objects.
 The best way to get started is to set up a still life with simple forms, (fruit works pretty well) and then direct a single light source onto it.

 Once you have a good still life set up with light, take some time to visually analyze the different kind of shadows you see before you even begin drawing.
 There are essentially two kinds of shadows that you should be looking for: Form shadows and cast shadows.
 Once you understand how these two different kinds of shadows work, shading the object will make a lot more sense.